Felix Dahn

-Felix Dahn (9 February 1834 – 3 January 1912) was a German law professor, German nationalist author, poet and historian.
+Felix Ludwig Julius Dahn (9 February 1834 – 3 January 1912) was a German law professor and nationalist author, poet and historian.

 Biography

-Ludwig Julius Sophus Felix Dahn was born in Hamburg as the oldest son of Friedrich (1811–1889) and Constanze Dahn who were notable actors at the city's theatre.
+Felix Ludwig Julius Dahn was born in Hamburg as the oldest son of Friedrich (1811–1889) and Constanze Dahn who were notable actors at the city's theatre.
 The family had both German and French roots.
 Dahn began his studies in law and philosophy in Munich (he had moved there with his parents in 1834), and graduated as Doctor of Laws in Berlin.
 After his habilitation treatise, Dahn became a lecturer of German Law in Munich in 1857.
 In 1863 he became senior lecturer/associate professor in Würzburg, received a professorship in Königsberg (in 1872).

 Dahn was married to the artist Sophie Fries (1835–1898), with whom he had a son.
 He tutored baroness Therese von Droste-Hülshoff, a relative of the poet Annette von Droste-Hülshoff, in poetry from 1867 and entered an illicit love affair with her, which he gave a literary treatment in his Sind Götter?
 (1874).
 He divorced his wife and married Therese, against opposition from both families, in 1873.

 Dahn relocated to University of Breslau in 1888, again as a full professor, and was elected rector of the university in 1895.
 As rector, he enforced a ban on Polish student associations.

-He was an honorary member of German Student Corps and an active member of the nationalist Alldeutscher Verband.

-Dahn received honorary doctorates in Medicine and in Philosophy.

-Dahn died in Breslau, a month before his 78th birthday.